 Video Type

-Does your video include animation, a live video or a green screen?
+Does your video include animation, live video or a green screen?
 The more effects and post-production processing your production needs, the longer it's typically going to take.
-Live videos, for example, require no post processing and therefore need only a little time to accomplish.
+Live videos, for example, require little post-processing and therefore need only a short time to accomplish.
 Animations, on the other hand, require extensive pre-production in the form of storyboarding and character design, and even short animations can take weeks to develop.

 Video Length